Switzerland in the Eurovision Song Contest 2002: Eurosong 2002

 Eurosong 2002 was the national final organised by SRG SSR to select its entry for the Eurovision Song Contest 2002.
 The Swiss-Italian broadcaster Televisione Svizzera di lingua italiana (TSI) staged the national final on 2 February 2002 at the Garage Music nightclub in Arbedo-Castione (Bellinzona).
 The show was hosted by Milena Martelli and was televised on SF 2 with German commentary by Sandra Studer, TSI 1, and TSR 2 with French commentary by Jean-Marc Richard and Phil Mundwiller.
 The competition was also streamed online at the TSI's official website rtsi.ch.

 Competing entries

-A submission period was opened for interested artists and composers to submit their entries to the three divisions of SRG SSR — Swiss-German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS), Swiss-French broadcater Télévision suisse romande (TSR), and TSI — between 19 July 2001 and 19 October 2001.
+A submission period was opened for interested artists and composers to submit their entries to the three divisions of SRG SSR — Swiss-German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS), Swiss-French broadcaster Télévision suisse romande (TSR), and TSI — between 19 July 2001 and 19 October 2001.
 Eligible songs were required to have been composed by songwriters from Switzerland.
 A total of 154 entries were submitted following the submission deadline: 60 were submitted to TSR, 58 were submitted to SF DRS, and 36 were submitted to TSI.
 The nine artists and songs that qualified for the national final were announced on 13 November 2001.
 Prior to the competition, Camen withdrew his song "First Love", written by Pascal Camenzind and Martin Gisler, due to health issues.